ChristophKirst/SimKernel/README.markdown

 };
 ```

+Note: The third parameter of `sim.get`, where we supply default values in case a variable is not listed in the respective control file.
+If we do not supply a default value and the variable is not found in the control file, the program will exit with an error message.

 Then, we add a control file that list several names, and define an iterator.
 Each value of this iterator corresponds to an iteration of our main SimKernel program.
 For each iteration, `greeting` and `name` are read in from the control file.

 ```c++